Connect with us

 Since then, Galella has resolved lawsuits from at least 19 AGGA plaintiffs through out-of-court settlements without any public admission of fault.
 Additional AGGA lawsuits were filed in Indiana, Pennsylvania, and Washington, with all plaintiffs alleging they were harmed while being treated for TMJ or sleep apnea.

-Alice Runion, a 30-year-old IT consultant living outside Indianapolis, alleged in one of those lawsuits that wearing an AGGA as part of her TMJ treatment resulted in “permanent impairment and disfigurement” and “caused severe to the roots of [her] teeth.”
+Alice Runion, a 30-year-old IT consultant living outside Indianapolis, alleged in one of those lawsuits that wearing an AGGA as part of her TMJ treatment resulted in “permanent impairment and disfigurement” and “caused severe damage to the roots of [her] teeth.”

 In an interview, Runion added that the AGGA caused lingering migraines that have left her unable to work on a computer for long stretches, forcing her out of her job.
 Runion said that even after corrective jaw surgery that cost tens of thousands of dollars, some of her teeth may still be at risk.